RaphaelleC/project-2/README.md

 ## Project Brief

-* **Consume a public API** – this could be anything but it must make sense for your project.
+* **Consume a public API** – This could be anything but it must make sense for your project.
 * **Have several components** - At least one classical and one functional.
-* **The app can have a router** - with several "pages", this is up to your disgression and if it makes sense for your project.
+* **The app can have a router** - With several "pages", this is up to your disgression and if it makes sense for your project.
-* **Include wireframes** - that you designed before building the app.
+* **Include wireframes** - That you designed before building the app.
 * **Be deployed online** and accessible to the public.

 ## Approach